 In our master’s in environmental health and safety you'll acquire a foundation in the managerial aspects of developing and implementing environmental health and safety management systems to help companies meet sustainability and safety standards.

 The construction management minor broadens the learning experiences and professional opportunities of students who have an interest in building construction, bid development, management of construction projects after a successful bid, and the business, management, and technical aspects related to construction.

 The structural design minor creates a focus on the different types of structures and materials used in design.
 It also introduces related design codes.
 The minor is designed to accommodate students majoring in mechanical engineering technology or mechanical engineering.

-American Society of Civil Engineers Concrete Canoe
+American Society of Civil Engineers student chapter

 Student Environmental Action League (SEAL)

 The Student Environmental Action League (SEAL) units students with a common interest in the environment, allowing them to make a positive impact on the RIT and Rochester communities.
 As an SG recognized club, SEAL has access to resources that allows them to sponsor campus-wide events to promote recycling and spread knowledge about our environment to the student population.
 Annual events include an Electronic Waste Collection, Environmental-themed Game Show, and Project Runway Goes Green Extravaganza.
-The club's like-minded members also partake in social activities throughout the quarter which encourage outdoor activities and conscious use or resources.
+The club's like-minded members also partake in social activities throughout the semester which encourage outdoor activities and conscious use or resources.
 Learn More

 The CETEMS Department offers a variety of resources for our students such as: